-If you own an older home or your home’s appliances are no longer covered under a manufacturer’s warranty, there is a good chance you should look into purchasing a home warranty to get extra protection for your home’s systems and appliances.
-This guide will cover all of the basics of home warranties including coverage, costs, how they work, and reviews of the best home warranty companies.
+If you own an older home or your home’s appliances are no longer covered under a manufacturer’s warranty, there is a good chance you should look into purchasing a home warranty (also known as a home service contract) to get extra protection for your home’s systems and appliances.
+This guide will cover all of the basics of these contracts including coverage, costs, how they work, and reviews of the best home warranty companies.

 Whether you are a homeowner, home buyer, landlord, or home seller, this guide will give you the tools to find the right coverage for your situation.
 If you’re already familiar with home warranties and just want to compare the best companies, below is a summary of our top overall recommendations: